nanoc/nanoc.app/content/doc/rules.md

 To take a snapshot of an item representation, call `#snapshot` and pass the snapshot name as argument.

-**Example #6**: The following rule will create a snapshot named `:without_toc` so that the content at that snapshot can then later be reused elsewhere:
+**Example**: The following rule will create a snapshot named `:without_toc` so that the content at that snapshot can then later be reused elsewhere:

     #!ruby
     compile '/foo/' do